Sony PCM-2500

 Emphasis circuitry

-Digital dubbing With no deterioration
+Digital dubbing with no deterioration

-When the equipment is connected to another digital tape recorder, sound can be dubbed digitally With no deterioration.
+When the equipment is connected to another digital tape recorder, sound can be dubbed digitally with no deterioration.

 Specifications